onestardao/WFGY/TensionUniverse/BlackHole/Q047_origin_of_supermassive_black_holes.md

   then that encoding class is considered falsified as a low tension explanation of early SMBHs.

-* If small adjustments of non critical encoding details (for example slight changes in bin edges) produce large swings in `Tension_EBH` distributions without clear physical justification, the encoding is considered unstable and rejected.
+* If small adjustments of non critical encoding details for example slight changes in bin edges produce large swings in `Tension_EBH` distributions without clear physical justification, the encoding is considered unstable and rejected.

 *Semantics implementation note:*
-All continuous quantities (for example cosmic time, redshift, masses) are represented through binned fields, and all object counts are treated as discrete observables.
+All continuous quantities for example cosmic time, redshift, masses are represented through binned fields, and all object counts are treated as discrete observables.
 This matches the hybrid description given in the metadata.

 *Boundary note:*
-Falsifying TU encoding != solving canonical statement.
+Falsifying a TU encoding in this sense does not solve the canonical problem of early SMBH origin.
 Rejecting an encoding does not by itself prove that early SMBHs cannot be explained or that any particular cosmological model is wrong.

 ---